Getting Your Back Working Properly Again

-Our experienced Osteopaths and Chiropractors at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics successfully treat all types of back pain on a regular basis.
-Osteopathy and McTimoney Chiropractic are the therapies of choice for many people because of their proven record in providing effective treatment.
-They are also recommended for the treatment of back pain by NICE (National Institute for Health and Clinical Excellence).
+Our experienced osteopaths at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics successfully treat all types of back pain on a regular basis.
+Osteopathy is the therapies of choice for many people because of their proven record in providing effective treatment.
+It is also recommended for the treatment of back pain by NICE (National Institute for Health and Clinical Excellence).
 Treatment for your back pain from Avenue Health, not only treats the immediate problem but can correct long-term symptoms and prevent new problems developing in the future.

 I would like to thank you for your support with my back injury although there were added complications i.e. falling down the stairs.
 I am so grateful for your treatment and the support you gave me.
 I will be recommending you to all my family, friends and colleagues.

 Adv Dip.
 Couns.
 MBACP (Accred) UKRCP Reg

 The expert techniques used at Avenue Health can help back pain by restoring movement to the joints with a gentle rhythmic articulation, gently massaging tight and restricted muscles and releasing locked joints with HVTs (High Velocity Low Amplitude Thrusts).
 At the end of the session, the practitioner will give guidance on simple self-help methods to use at home.
 Most patients feel immediate relief and a course of up to three to six treatments is all that is usually required for long term resolution.